transcodeninja/.github/README.md

 # Organization description

-This repository houses the GitHub organization's readme page for **transcode.eth**, also known as [transcode.ninja](https://transcode.ninja).
+This repository houses the GitHub organization's readme page for the [transcode.ninja](https://transcode.ninja) organization.